 True inclusion and accurate representation in marketing go far beyond making statements and checking off boxes.
 If you do not know the community you are marketing to, they will either tell you or leave.
-For maximum economic growth, businesses must invest in multicultural representation across the marketing ecosystem.
-Kimberly Evans Paige, CMO of BET, and Steven Wolfe Pereira, the new Chief Business Officer of 3Pas Studios and Chairman of Encantos, share their insights on positioning your business for the greatest return on investment, influence, and impact by embracing diversity as the most vital asset.
+Businesses must invest in multicultural representation across the marketing ecosystem for maximum economic growth.
+Kimberly Evans Paige, CMO of BET, and Steven Wolfe Pereira, the new Chief Business Officer of 3Pas Studios and Chairman of Encantos, share their insights on the power of cultural currency.
+This episode on Visionaries covers positioning your business for the greatest return on investment, influence, and impact by embracing diversity as the most vital asset.

 Here is what they had to say on Visionaries and how it could influence your team, talent, and future.

 - Knowing the Culture

 - Cultural Currency

 - How to Be A Culturally Competent Brand

 - Utilizing Technology, Data, and Analytics for Impact

 Steven Wolfe Pereira: Through my work with 3Pas and Encantos, I create family-centric stories and kid’s content driven by Latinos and people of color.
 I know my community; it’s moms like Kimberly and dads like me who rarely see their kids represented accurately in media or given appropriate role models.